klohner/honeywell-wireless-doorbell/README.md

 An attempt to capture and decode the signals used by the North American Honeywell RCWL300A, RCWL330A, Series 3, 5, 9 and Decor Series Wireless Chimes.
 These units operate at 916.8 MHz.
-The protocol may be identical to European variats of these model devices, though those models may operate at or near 868 MHz.
+The protocol may be identical to European variants of these model devices, though those models may operate at or near 868 MHz.

 These devices are dissimilar to many other "dumb" wireless doorbells